LinkedInAttic/gradle-plugin-insight/README.md

 ## Goal

-Automatic generation of plugin documentation, based on what the plugin changes in the project (e.g. track added tasks, configurations, dependencies, etc)
+Automatic, effortless, accurate documentation for any Gradle plugin.
+Seriously.

+This plugin can be even better!
+Sign up for one of the features we plan.
+There is nothing better than the smell of fresh pull request in the morning.

-## Status
+## Motivation

-Used currently in one of our plugins.
-Contributors are more than welcome!!!
-Making the html report look better would be great!!!
+At LinkedIn we created and maintain many custom Gradle plugins to support our engineers across many technology stacks.
+We needed an effortless way to accurately document our plugins, without the necessity to maintain the documentation manually.
+In march'16 we came up with an idea to generate absolutely accurate documentation of any Gradle plugin.
+To generate the documentation, we apply given plugin to a test Gradle project and observe changes in the model.
+This way, we can detect and document things like:

+ - tasks the plugin adds
+ - other plugins the plugin applies
+ - configurations the plugin adds
+ - ...

 ## Usage

-In order to generate documentation for all custom Gradle plugins developed in given project:
+In order to generate documentation for all public custom Gradle plugins developed in given project:

     apply plugin: 'com.linkedin.plugin-insight'